-Knowing how to effectively assess a heat sink's performance is a necessity today, making thermal resistance calculation an essential tool to have in a thermal engineer´s toolkit.
+Knowing how to assess a heat sink's performance effectively is necessary today, making thermal resistance conductivity, thermal resistance values, and thermal resistance calculation essential consideration components in a thermal engineer´s workflow.

 What is a heat sink?